acocac/dinoSOIL-toolbox/README.md

-# dinoSoil-toolbox: A tool for optimizing Digital Soil Mapping at the Subdirectorate of Agrology in Colombia
+# dinoSoil-toolbox: A tool for optimization of procedures in Digital Soil Mapping from legacy soil data curated by IGAC

 The toolbox (`src/dinoSOILtoolbox.R`) incoporates multiple information technologies incl.
 Machine learning for Digital Soil Mapping (DSM).